-This paper looks at stock returns of large cap Financial Services companies listed across major stock exchanges around globe and weigh its performance against the market news indicators as calculated by Infotrie.
+This paper looks at stock returns of large cap Financial Services companies listed on major stock exchanges around the globe and weighs its performance against the market news indicators as calculated by Infotrie.

 Before we start looking at a detailed stock wise analysis we would like to mention certain key points and coin certain hypothesis that the reader can later observe in this paper.

 - Buzz scores are nothing but normalized values of news volume over the past 7 days in the range 0 through 10, in simpler words the reader may consider it to be rate of change of news volume over past 7 days.

 - Inference: Buzz scores may not good immediate indicators when considering wider look-back windows, they positively forecast a trend in returns, specifically a downward trend.
 Hypothesis: They represent the decay or rise in news volume thus reflecting the market’s interest or indifference.
 Interest helps a stock rise and indifference does the opposite.

 - Sentiment: Ranges from 0 to 10.
 Values above 5 deemed as bullish while lower values are bearish indicators.